veramolabs/did-ens-spec/README.md

 #### Example (no TEXT records)

-For `did:ens:alice.eth` (with no TEXT records added), the DID Document would look as follows:
+For `did:ens:some.eth` (with no TEXT records added), the DID Document would look as follows:

 ```json
 {